 6. Are There Any Guidelines For Using Game Elements?

 A good game is one in which the game elements appeal to the target player type.
 You may refer to Amy Jo Kim’s framework of Player Types for this purpose.
+You may also listen to Karl Kapp where he talks about how to get started with game design.

 7. Are There Any Frameworks Or Taxonomies That We Can Use To Understand Game Design In The Learning Context?